strongX509/cyber/Operating_Systems/Mandatory_Access_Control.md

 [Security Enhanced Linux][SELINUX]  (SELinux) is an implementation of *Mandatory Access Control* (MAC).
 This is done mainly through *Type Enforcement* (TE) but it contains also aspects of *Role Based Access Control* (RBAC).
 An additional feature is *Multi Layer Security* (MLS) with an extension towards *Multi Category Security* (MCS).

 The Fedora 31 VM image that we are going to work with comes with SELinux enabled and running.
-Import the `Fedora_31.ova` image file into VirtualBox by double-clicking on it, start up and log in as user `hacker` with password `cyber-rs20`.
+Import the `Fedora-31.ova` image file into VirtualBox by double-clicking on it, start up and log in as user `hacker` with password `compass`.

 [SELINUX]: https://en.wikipedia.org/wiki/Security-Enhanced_Linux